 If you need to bring children with you, please also bring someone to look after them while you are having your assessment.

-We will accommodate requests for an audio recorded face-to-face assessment where possible and provide the equipment to do this.
+We will accommodate requests for an audio recorded face-to-face assessment where possible and give the equipment to do this.
 However, you must make a request for an audio recording before the assessment takes place.

 If you would like your assessment to be audio recorded, please call our Enquiries line on 0800 288 8777.
 Our lines are open Monday to Friday 8am to 8pm, and Saturdays from 9am to 5pm.
 Please make your request as early as possible so it is part of the appointment booking process.